neurobagel/documentation/docs/infrastructure.md

     (for more information, see the [graphDB docs](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/location-and-repository-tutorial.html#create-a-repository)).

-    **Make sure that the value for `rep:repositoryID` in the `data-configl.ttl` file matches the value of `NB_GRAPH_DB` in your `.env` file**.
+    **Make sure that the value for `rep:repositoryID` in the `data-config.ttl` file matches the value of `NB_GRAPH_DB` in your `.env` file**.
     For example, if `NB_GRAPH_DB=my_db`, then
     `rep:repositoryID "my_db" ;`.